SuDS and biodiversity net gains

 Why is biodiversity net gain so relevant now?

-The government is currently consulting on proposals to introduce a requirement for developers to deliver a biodiversity net gain on new housing or commercial developments.
+Following a consultation last year, the government is to introduce a requirement for developers to deliver a biodiversity net gain on new housing or commercial developments.
 Planning for this net gain would be necessary when granting planning permission.
-This means that wildlife habitats would need to be enhanced and left in a better state than they were predevelopment.
+This means that wildlife habitats would need to be enhanced and left in a better state than they were pre-development.
 The plan would apply to developments currently covered by the Town and Country planning act in England.
 The improvements could come form a range of initiatives such as tree planting, swales or drainage ponds.
 In situations where such measures were not possible, developers could also be charged for habitat creation at a different location.
 The deadline to submit responses to the consultation is 10 February 2019.

 What could biodiversity net gain mean for SuDS?